jo-robles/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-Now that we have investigated the MPG for our prototypes, we now would like to see the weight capaciticies of multiple suspension coils across different production lots using R. Our results are as follows (after loading in the dataset):
+Now that we have investigated the MPG for our prototypes, we now would like to see the weight capacities of multiple suspension coils across different production lots using R. Our results are as follows (after loading in the dataset):

 ![Total Summary](https://github.com/jo-robles/MechaCar_Statistical_Analysis/blob/53438846dfcec90810ffedfa5d1cc6b5c4474938/Resources/Images/total_summary.PNG)